ShyamKumar-AI-DS/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 1.Open Quartus II and select new project and choose the file location.

 2.Module Declaration.
 Module should have the file name.
+D
-Declare Inputs and outputs.
+3.eclare Inputs and outputs.

-3.Use assign declaration and wire to define the functionality of logic circuits.
+4.Use assign declaration and wire to define the functionality of logic circuits.

-4.End the program with endmodule.
+5.End the program with endmodule.

-5.Run the program and choose RTL viewer to get RTL realization.
+6.Run the program and choose RTL viewer to get RTL realization.
 ~~~

 ### PROGRAM
 ~~~
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
 Developed by: Shyam Kumar A
 RegisterNumber: 212221230098
 ~~~